awesomemotive/sugarcalendar-core/readme.txt

 We believe that it should be easy to get a calendar on your website and start managing events!
 Sugar Calendar will quickly and easily enable you to do that.

 Most event calendar plugins are either way too simple, or overly complex and bloated.
-Sugar Event Calendar is lightweight and provides the major features you need for event management.
+Sugar Calendar is lightweight and provides the major features you need for event management.

 = Simple is sweet. =